-This section summarizes our responsibility in conducting the agreed-upon procedures, and paragraph that routinely includes:
+This section summarizes our responsibility in conducting the agreed-upon procedures, and the paragraph routinely includes the following statements:

-- We performed the agreed-upon procedures solely to assist the requestor in evaluating the subject matter. - Our responsibility to perform the agreed-upon procedure in accordance with GAGAS. - A statement that the sufficiency of the procedures is solely the responsibility of the requesting organization.
+- We performed the agreed-upon procedures solely to assist the requestor in evaluating the subject matter. - Our responsibility is to perform the agreed-upon procedure engagement in accordance with GAGAS. - That the requestor has acknowledged that the procedures are appropriate for the intended purpose of the engagement.

-The CaseWare packages contain additional instruction and language specific to the agreed-upon procedures being performed.
+The assignment packages include additional instruction and language specific to the agreed-upon procedures being performed.